 - Click on any invoice to view the invoice in the accounting module.

 - Click the green Create New Invoice button to start the process of creating a new invoice.
-You will be given the opportunity to add any expenses, time, or added parts that have been added to the project.
+You will be allowed to add any expenses, time, or added parts that have been added to the project.

 - If the customer associated with this project has any unsubmitted invoices, you can choose to add this invoice to an existing invoice.
 Choose an invoice from the dropdown list and a new Add to Selected Invoice button will be displayed.